nBlocksStudioApps/21D_SimpleLoRa_test_FIRMWARE/README.md

 ## Receiver
-Node B1 is connected to PC terminal  via the n-PRO-DAP board USB interface.
+The Receiver board is connected to PC terminal  via the n-PRO-DAP board USB interface.
 The received characters are printed in the screen.
 In every transmission we see the next value of the transmitted Counter content.
 <p align="center">
 <img
 src="img/03.PNG"